hyginn/Ontoscope/phylify/README.md

 Quite simple and clean, just a little CSS, though it seems visNetwork authors want you to specifiy specific height..

+## Plots

+Some visNetwork plots as images [here]([workflow](https://github.com/hyginn/Ontoscope/blob/master/phylify/plots).
+TODO: export html plots.

 ## ontoCAT

+ontoCAT provides methods that can be useful for filtering the ontology.

 **Note!** ontoCAT converts `:` into `_` for term IDs.
 For example, `FF:11436-118H5` becomes `FF_11436-118H5`.
 There already apparently unique